Veykril/tlborm/src/syntax-extensions/expansion.md

 In other words, *where* you can invoke a syntax extension determines what its result will be interpreted as.

 The compiler will take this AST node and completely replace the syntax extension's invocation node with the output node.
-*This is a structural operation*, not a textural one!
+*This is a structural operation*, not a textual one!

 For example, consider the following: